Rebel Alliance: 0 BBY

+1 ABY

+The Alliance, spurred on by their victory at Yavin 4 and a flood of new recruits, took the fight to the Empire and assaulted the Mid Rim on various fronts, known as Mid Rim Offensive.
+The initial ferocity of the offensive forced the Empire to withdraw from several worlds.
+The Imperial military wasn't designed to fight a determined conventional enemy: it was designed for oppression of the civilian populace.
+But eventually, this offensive's momentum ran out due to a lack of coordination at the sector level.
+The Alliance fleet wasn't capable of protecting the advance of rebel ground forces, especially their increasingly extended and vulnerable supply lines.
+By the third year of the offensive, the rebel logistical system was on the verge of collapse.
+The operation failed and was renamed the Mid Rim Retreat.

-In the Star Wars comics, the Rebellion wins numerous victories against the Empire after the destruction of the Death Star, destroying its major weapons factory on Cymoon 1, breaking an Imperial blockade around the Rebel world of Tureen VII by stealing the Imperial I-class Star Destroyer Harbinger and recruiting the Mon Calamari trading fleet to be refitted as an assault fleet.
+In the Star Wars comics, the Rebellion wins numerous victories against the Empire after the destruction of the Death Star, destroying its major weapons factory on Cymoon 1, breaking an Imperial blockade around the rebel world of Tureen VII by stealing the Imperial I-class Star Destroyer Harbinger and recruiting the Mon Calamari trading fleet to be refitted as an assault fleet.
 Such firepower would finally allow the Alliance to attack the Empire on a larger scale.
-However, one of the Rebellion's allies, Queen Trios of Shu-Torun (whose world's technology had been fitted into the ships of the new Rebel fleet), revealed herself as an undercover Imperial agent sent by Darth Vader to sabotage their efforts.
-With their ships unexpectedly paralyzed by the Shu-Torun technology, the gathered Rebel fleet could do little as they were targeted for destruction by Vader's Imperial fleet.
-Half the Rebel ships were destroyed in the battle before Leia found a way around the sabotage and allowed the remaining ships to escape.
-However, Generals Jan Dodonna and Davits Draven, as well as several other high-ranking Rebel officers, were killed during the battle and the remaining Rebel ships were separated in their flight.
-Mon Mothma instructed all Rebel cells to regroup in time while striking out at the Empire when and how they could.
+However, one of the Rebellion's allies, Queen Trios of Shu-Torun (whose world's technology had been fitted into the ships of the new rebel fleet), revealed herself as an undercover Imperial agent sent by Darth Vader to sabotage their efforts.
+With their ships unexpectedly paralyzed by the Shu-Torun technology, the gathered rebel fleet could do little as they were targeted for destruction by Vader's Imperial fleet.
+Half the rebel ships were destroyed in the battle before Leia found a way around the sabotage and allowed the remaining ships to escape.
+However, Generals Jan Dodonna and Davits Draven, as well as several other high-ranking rebel officers, were killed during the battle and the remaining rebel ships were separated in their flight.
+Mon Mothma instructed all rebel cells to regroup in time while striking out at the Empire when and how they could.
 Not until the Battle of Endor would the whole force of the Rebellion be once again united in a single place.

+3 ABY

 In The Empire Strikes Back, the Alliance suffers a crushing defeat on Hoth when one of their main command centers, Echo Base, is overrun by the Darth Vader's elite personal Imperial armed forces, the Death Squadron and the 501st Legion.
 The remaining forces of the Rebellion are forced to stay mobile, using Admiral Ackbar's flagship, Home One, as their headquarters.
+Vader would continue to systematically and ruthlessly dismantle Alliance assets, and to hunt for Luke in the process, forcing Alliance survivors to abandon all static bases and regroup with Alliance HQ.